 Hyperscale data center size usually starts from hundreds of thousands of square feet.
 Each facility supports multiple megawatts of power.
 Some sites even go beyond 100 MW.
 This size helps them manage big global workloads.

-Scalability is the biggest feature
+Scalability is the Biggest Feature

 One key feature of any data center hyperscale setup is the ability to scale quickly.
 New racks, storage, and power systems are added without affecting existing operations.

-Centralized management and automation
+Centralized Management and Automation

 Hyperscale data centers run on automation.
 One team manages everything using software.
 Cooling, electricity, and server monitoring happen from one control point.

-Hyperscale Data Center Architecture Explained
+How Does Hyperscale Data Center Architecture Work?

 Every hyperscale data center has a smart internal layout.
 The architecture helps it stay reliable and cost-efficient.
 Moreover, most facilities follow a repeatable design so that it is easier to build the next one.